Chiropractor Laurel, MD

 At your visit to the chiropracto, you will undergo a physical exam.
 The exam focuses on the spine.
 The chiropractor will also pay attention to the areas that are tender or of the most complaint.
 If you have a complaint about lower back pain, then the chiropractor may perform an exam on your neck.
 The reason for this is because if you have a subluxation in one area, it can still cause secondary irritation elsewhere in the spine.
 This exam will involve a variety of different assessments.

 You will have to undergo a range of motion tests, reflex testing, muscle strength tests, neurological tests and much more.
 It is the chiropractor’s job to decide what is causing your pain and what the best course of action will be.

 Before you go to the chiropractor’s office, you probably will have already heard of chiropractic adjustments.
 Adjustments are therapeutic manipulations that use controlled force, leverage, amplitude and direction focused on specific joints.
 Adjustments involve more than opening up a joint.
 The chiropractor will perform an adjustment to the spine or other joints.
 For instance, he or she may focus on the:

 The reason for these adjustments is to help restore function to a person’s joints.
 It restores structural alignment so that you have improved joint function.
 It is important and necessary for proper function and proper extremity function.

 There are a lot of people who worry about chiropractic adjustments.
 This is often because they do not understand what the adjustments entail.
-For more information about adjustments, contact AmeriWell Clinics to schedule an appointment with a chiropractor Laurel MD families trust today.
+For more information about adjustments, contact AmeriWell Clinics to schedule an appointment with a Maryland chiropractor in Laurel today.